gittogethers/community-leaders/README.md

-# GitHub Community Leaders
+# GitTogether Community Leaders

-Welcome 🎉 to the GitHub Community Leaders repository!
-This repository contains public information about our program, designed to empower passionate individuals to become leaders in their local tech communities.

-## About the Program ℹ️
+The primary objectives of this program are to foster collaboration, facilitate the sharing of knowledge, and cultivate strong developer communities worldwide 🌏

-GitHub Community Leaders are both technical and non-technical individuals who play a pivotal role in driving the developer community in their respective regions.
-They achieve this through various activities such as GitTogether events, virtual live streams, and other community-driven initiatives.
+GitTogether Community Leaders are individuals who play a pivotal role in driving the developer community in their respective regions.
+They achieve this through various activities such as GitTogethers, virtual live streams, and other community-driven initiatives 💡

-Here, you'll find public information about the GitHub Community Leaders.
-Learn how to join, contribute, and drive impactful meetups worldwide.

-## Objectives 🎯
-The primary objectives of this program are to foster collaboration, facilitate the sharing of knowledge, and cultivate strong developer communities worldwide.

 ## Current Leadership